cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/google-workspace-saas.md

 **Time to complete:** 15 minutes

-## 1. Create an application on Zero Trust
+## 1. Create an application in Zero Trust

 1. Log in to the [Zero Trust dashboard](https://one.dash.cloudflare.com/) and navigate to **Access** > **Applications**.